Velká Dobrá: History

 The first written mention of Dobrá is from 1328, when two strongholds existed in the area, the lower at the site of the modern school on Komenského Square and the upper stronghold (still standing) at the junction of the main roads.

 The longest ruling owners of the area were the noble families of Kladenský of Kladno (1412–1543) and Žďárský of Žďár (1543–1688).
 After that, the owners changed frequently.
 In 1548, Malá Dobrá had eight inhabitants and Velká Dobrá nine inhabitants.
 The area sustained extensive damage during the Thirty Years' War.
 After 1648, 6 out of 14 farms in Velká Dobrá were abandoned.
 Gradually, the number of houses and inhabitants increased.
 After 1700, the former upper defensive stronghold was converted into a granary.

 In 1929, the Unhošť administrative district was abolished and Malá and Velká Dobrá became parts of Kladno District.
 In 1935, the municipalities of Malá Dobrá and Velká Dobrá were merged.

 Demographics

 Transport

-The D6 motorway runs through the municipality.
+The D6 motorway from Prague to Karlovy Vary runs through the municipality.

 Kladno Airport is located in the municipality.
 It is a public domestic civil airport.

 Sights

-A statue of John of Nepomuk dates from 1753.
-The Chapel of the Finding of the Holy Cross was built in 1765.
+The most valuable monument of Velká Dobrá is the Chapel of the Finding of the Holy Cross.
+It was built in 1765.
 In 1816, it was demolished and rebuilt in its current form.
+Next to the chapel is a statue of Saint John of Nepomuk dating from 1753.